 It's unclear whether the party dined on more than cake, but the cake was reported in the news as a masterpiece.
 A contemporary account describes it as topped by orchids.

 Apparently, the cake cost $500 and weighed 135 pounds.
 Pieces were distributed in white boxes so guests could bring nibbles home and place them under their pillows to dream of their future spouses.

 After their honeymoon in Europe, the Sayres moved to Massachusetts where Francis served as the assistant to the president of Williams College.
 When it came time for their first child to be born in 1915, however, Jessie delivered her son at the White House.

 Two more children followed.
 Francis Jr. became a pastor and marched with Martin Luther King, Jr., from Selma to Montgomery.

 A social activist, Jessie worked on behalf of the YWCA, The League of Women Voters, and the Democratic Party, among other causes.
 Later, they spent time in Siam (Thailand) where Francis was a legal adviser to the Royal Court.

 Sadly, Jessie died in 1933 from complications after surgery.
 She was 45.
-Francis lived almost thirty years, never remarrying.
+Francis remarried Elizabeth Graves and passed away in 1972.